kala13x/smake/README.md

 ```

 ### Usage
 If you want to use smake, just cd to the source directory of your project and write smake.
-It will automatically scan files at working directory and generate Makefile.
+It will automatically scan files at working directory and generate `Makefile`.
 SMake also has some options to make your steps easier.
 Options are:
 ```
   -f <'flags'>        # Compiler flags
   -l <'libs'>         # Linked libraries
-  -e <paths>          # Exclude files or directories -b <path>           # Build destination
-  -c <path>           # Path to config file
+  -b <path>           # Install destination for binary -c <path>           # Path to config file
-  -i <path>           # Install destination
-  -o <path>           # Object output destination
+  -e <paths>          # Exclude files or directories -i <path>           # Install destination for includes -o <path>           # Object output destination
+  -p <name>           # Program or library name
   -s <path>           # Path to source files
-  -p <name>           # Program name
   -d                  # Virtual directory
   -v                  # Verbosity level
   -x                  # Use CPP compiler